David Barry, 1st Earl of Barrymore

 David Barry, 1st Earl of Barrymore (1605–1642), 6th Viscount Buttevant from 1617 to 1628, was a Protestant native Irish peer.
-He died of wounds received at the battle of Battle of Liscarroll in September 1642.
+He died of wounds received at the Battle of Liscarroll in September 1642.

-Birth and Origins
+Birth and origins

 David was born on 10 March 1605, probably at Buttevant, County Cork, a posthumous child of David de Barry and his wife Elizabeth Power.
 His father was an heir apparent who never acceded.
 David's grandfather was David de Barry, 5th Viscount Buttevant.
 The Barrys were an Old English family who had come from Wales at the time of the Anglo-Norman invasion of Ireland.

 His mother was a daughter of Richard Power, 4th Baron le Power and Curraghmore.